Cappahccino/SB-MCP/README.md

 - "Delete all expired sessions from the 'sessions' table"
 - "Invoke the 'process-payment' Edge Function with the order ID and amount"

+## Troubleshooting

+### JSON Parsing Errors

+If you see errors like `Unexpected token 'S', "Supabase M"...` in your logs, make sure you're using version 1.0.2 or later of the package which fixes MCP protocol compatibility issues.

 ## API Documentation

 ### MCP Manifest